-We choose Methods 1, 2,and 3 for comparison, defined the same as SBU.
+\paragraph{Results and Analysis} We choose Methods 1, 2, and 3 for comparison, defined the same as SBU.
 All the quantitative results, as well as visualized examples of $f_d(X)$ on UCF-101, are shown \textbf{in the supplementary}.
-Similarly to the SBU case, simply downsamping video frames (even with the aid of super resolution as we tried) will not lead to any competitive trade-off between action recognition (at UCF-101) and privacy prediction suppression (at VISPR).
+Similarly to the SBU case, simply downsampling video frames (even with the aid of super-resolution as we tried) will not lead to any competitive trade-off between action recognition (at UCF-101) and privacy prediction suppression (at VISPR).
 As is shown in \figref{vispr_tradeoff}, our proposed adversarial training again leads to more favorable trade-offs on VISPR-17 and VISPR-7, with major conclusions concur with SBU: both ensemble and restarting help $f_d$ generalize better against privacy breach.